 - Post-Merger Integration Progress Reports.
 Within the first year, the communication plan may include quarterly “progress reports” that include successes as well as unforeseen challenges.
 The audience for this video is primarily employees but also customers and vendors.

 - Culture Change.
 Culture is key for mergers to succeed.
 When two companies merge often there are often dominant cultural forces that differ between the two companies.
 How will the culture of the new company incorporate the dominant forces of each entity, or will it take on a new cultural identity?
 For example imagine two pharmaceutical companies are merging: one might be heavily researched-based with a premium on drug development, science and technology, while the other might be focused on bringing new products to market.
 This influences the way in which the company operates and how the individual employees interact with one another down to all social interactions.
-The audience is primarily employees, but also stock holders, customers and vendors.
+The audience for company culture videos is primarily employees, but also stock holders, customers and vendors.

-Transparent leadership is key to the entire process, so it essential to create video content that humanizes the transaction.
+Transparent leadership is key to the entire process, so it is essential to create corporate video content that humanizes the transaction.
 It is important to maintain clear messaging from all sides.
 The strategic and business rationale for the merger must be communicated over and over again to ensure that the message resonates.
 Tell the story.